zafar142007/Gesture-Recognition-for-Indian-Sign-Language-using-Kinect/README.md

 _http://link.springer.com/article/10.1007%2Fs12046-013-0146-0_

-This dataset consists of depth and RGB images (taken by Kinect XBox 360) of 140 sign language getures of the Indian Sign Language taken from 18 subjects.
+This dataset consists of depth and RGB images (taken by Kinect XBox 360) of 140 sign language gestures of the Indian Sign Language taken from 18 subjects.
 There are a total of 5041 images each of resolution 640x480 in the depth and the RGB subsets.
 Each depth image has a corresponding RGB image.

 Related video: https://www.youtube.com/watch?v=2oqD-_UCHxQ